 Thomas Frank from College Info Geek has lots of fantastic videos about preparation for tertiary study.
 Many of his videos would be useful for middle and high school students too.
 This video is about the five main note-taking systems students can use to study.

-CrashCourse has a Study Skills series hosted by Thomas Frank.
-There are many episodes covering a variety of topics, including taking notes.
-If you are looking for visual note-taking worksheets for this or any of the other CrashCourse Study Skills or CrashCourse Literature episodes, check out our TPT store.
+CrashCourse, the free YouTube channel by John and Hank Green, has a Study Skills series hosted by Thomas Frank.
+There are many episodes covering a variety of study skills topics, including taking notes.
+(Bonus: If you are looking for visual note-taking worksheets for this or any of the other CrashCourse Study Skills or CrashCourse Literature episodes, check out our TPT store).

-Cult of pedagogy has a great blog post and podcast about what the research says about note-taking.
+Cult of Pedagogy has a great blog post and podcast episode about what the research says about note-taking.
 In particular, the blog post focuses on why explicitly teaching how to take notes is important.

-But rest assured you can remove your palm from your face as long as students are being explicitly taught and being given a chance to practice note-taking in any format.
+You can remove your palm from your face as long as students are being explicitly taught note taking skills and being given the chance to practice.